vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/02_sAraniShkarShAdhikAraH.md

 19

 of the enjoyment of one's own atma or self (purusha-bhoga) or (Kaivalya) are not salutary.
-Therefore the wise who are afraid of tbe cycle of births and deaths ( samsāra) seek the best essence extracted out of the ocean of nectar called the Upanishads wbich has been guarded with great care by sages (i.e.) previous acharyas for our benefit
+Therefore the wise who are afraid of tbe cycle of births and deaths ( samsāra) seek the best essence extracted out of the ocean of nectar called the Upanishads which has been guarded with great care by sages (i.e.) previous ācāryas for our benefit

 THE GREAT VALUE OF THE THREE MANTRAS:

-Among these three mysteries (mantras), Tirumantra or Ashtaksharu bas' been stated to contain everything within itself and, if it is known, the meaning of everything becomes known; the charama sloka, which says (in its first half) “having given up all rites and activities as means of attaining moksha, surrender thyself to me", establishes that the adoption of the single means taught in it, vis, self-surrender (or s'aranagati) would secure the benefits of all other means prescribed elsewhere; the Dvayam, aus has been stated in Katu sruti and elsewhere, is capable of making & man perfect in the discharge of all his duties even if it is uttered only once.
+Among these three mysteries (mantras), Tirumantra or Ashtaksharu has' been stated to contain everything within itself and, if it is known, the meaning of everything becomes known; the charama sloka, which says (in its first half) “having given up all rites and activities as means of attaining moksha, surrender thyself to me", establishes that the adoption of the single means taught in it, vis, self-surrender (or s'aranagati) would secure the benefits of all other means prescribed elsewhere; the Dvayam, aus has been stated in Katu sruti and elsewhere, is capable of making & man perfect in the discharge of all his duties even if it is uttered only once.
 Therefore these three mysteries alone are of value to the seeker after salvation.
 It has been said, “One should ignore what is of no value, what is only of slight value, and, likewise, what is valuable and even what is more valaable.
 It is only what is most valuable that one should prefer in the sastra, like ambrosia in the Ocean,

 THE ONLY PRAMANA IN REGARD TO) MOKSHA AND